-This is the cost sheet for Business Internships Abroad: Madrid from summer 2013 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
+This is the total estimated cost of attendance for summer 2014.
+This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.
-We expect only the course fee (listed above) and administrative fee to change for summer 2014.
+We expect only the course fee (listed above) and administrative fee to change for summer 2015.

 Please note the eligibility information above before applying for the program.
-If you have questions regarding your eligibility to participate or application requirements contact email@example.com with the subject line "Madrid Application Question".
+If you have questions regarding your eligibility to participate or application requirements contact Study Abroad.

 When you have read the instructions listed above, click here to begin your online application.

 You must confirm your U.S. visa eligibility to participate in this summer program with your UI ISSS Advisor prior to applying--pay particular attention to the dates on your visa.
 Although not required, it is strongly recommended after you've attended an information session, you should schedule your interview prior to applying for this program.
 Contact the IBB office (Tippie College of Business) to schedule an appointment.